Versality of Brill-Noether flags and degeneracy loci of twice-marked curves: Flags and permutations

 \section{Flags and permutations}

 This section collects, without proofs, some basic facts about how permutations are used to record the relative position of a pair of flags in a fixed vector space and to define degeneracy loci of flags within vector bundles.
-There are a variety of conventions in the literature, depending on whether flags are indexed by dimension or codimension, whether indexing begins at $0$ or $1$, and other choices, so it is useful to consolidate the facts that we need in the notation used in this paper.
+There are a variety of conventions in the literature, depending on whether flags are indexed by dimension or codimension, whether indexing begins at $0$ or $1$, and other choices, so it is useful to consolidate the facts that we need in our notation.